-Patrick R. McNamee .
-Effective June 8, 2015, we entered into an employment agreement with Mr. McNamee with a term beginning on that date and ending on June 8, 2016.
+Bruce A. Telkamp .
+Effective July 14, 2014, we entered into an employment agreement with Mr. Telkamp with a term beginning on that date and ending on July 14, 2015, in connection with the merger transaction to which the Company acquired HealthPocket, Inc. Under the agreement, Dr. Telkamp serves as the Company's Chief Technology Officer.
 Unless prior written notice of termination is given by either party prior to its expiration date, the term of the agreement will be automatically extended for additional successive one-year periods.
-Under his agreement, Mr. McNamee was initially granted an annual salary of not less than \$450,000 and is eligible to participate in the LTIP in accordance with its terms.
-Mr. McNamee received 300,000 SARs in connection with the agreement which vest in increments of 25%, 25%, and 50% on each of the anniversary dates of the grant.
-On November 9, 2015, in connection with Mr. McNamee's promotion to Chief Executive Officer, we entered into an amendment to Mr. McNamee's employee agreement and his salary was increased to \$550,000.
-Mr. McNamee was paid a promotion bonus in the amount of \$200,000 in accordance with the agreement and received 425,000 SARs that vest upon the achievement of various sustained stock price targets.
-In the event that the we determine not to extend Mr. McNamee's agreement, terminate Mr. McNamee's employment without cause (as defined in his agreement) or Mr. McNamee terminates his employment for good reason (as defined in the agreement), Mr. McNamee will be entitled to an amount equal to the sum of his annual base salary payable in 12 equal monthly installments beginning on the termination date and all unvested awards under the LTIP shall become fully vested and non-forfeitable, provided that Mr. McNamee executes a general release in our favor.
+Under his agreement, Mr. Telkamp was initially granted an annual salary of not less than \$275,000 and is eligible to participate in the LTIP in accordance with its terms.
+Mr. Telkamp received 10,000 SARs in connection with the agreement which vest in increments of 20%, 20%, and 40% on each of the anniversary dates of the grant.
+In the event that the we determine not to extend Mr. Telkamp's agreement, terminate Mr. Telkamp's employment without cause (as defined in his agreement) or Mr. Telkamp terminates his employment for good reason (as defined in the agreement), Mr. Telkamp will be entitled to an amount equal to the sum of his annual base salary payable in 12 equal monthly installments beginning on the termination date, provided that Mr. Telkamp executes a general release in our favor.
 "Good reason" includes certain changes in responsibilities or duties, reductions in salary or a material reduction in benefits or a material breach by the Company of the agreement that remains uncured following notice of the breach.
-Mr. McNamee is subject to non-competition, non-disparagement and non-solicitation covenants that expire two years following termination of his employment and to customary confidentiality obligations.
-On each annual anniversary of the effective date of Mr. McNamee's employment agreement, Mr. McNamee will be eligible for an equity grant under the LTIP equal to 100% of his salary then in effect in SARs.
-These SARs, if awarded would vest in increments of 25%, 25%, and 50% on the anniversary dates of the grant.
+Mr. Telkamp is subject to non-competition, non-disparagement and non-solicitation covenants that expire two years following termination of his employment and to customary confidentiality obligations.

-Michael D. Hershberger.
-We entered into a second amended and restated employment agreement with Mr. Hershberger dated September 16, 2015 with a term beginning on the date of his appointment as our Chief Financial Officer, Secretary and Treasurer on September 16, 2015.
+Dr. Sheldon Wang.
+Effective July 14, 2014, we entered into an employment agreement with Mr. Wang with a term beginning on that date and ending on July 14, 2015, in connection with the merger transaction to which the Company acquired HealthPocket, Inc. Under the agreement, Dr. Wang serves as the Company's Chief Technology Officer.
 Unless prior written notice of termination is given by either party prior to its expiration date, the term of the agreement will be automatically extended for additional successive one-year periods.
-Under this agreement, Mr. Hershberger was granted an annual salary of not less than \$310,000 and is eligible to participate in the LTIP in accordance with its terms.
-Mr. Hershberger was paid a retention bonus in the amount of \$50,000 in accordance with the agreement.
-In the event that the we determine not to extend Mr. Hershberger's agreement, terminate Mr. Hershberger's employment without cause (as defined in his agreement) or Mr. Hershberger terminates his employment for good reason (as defined in the agreement), Mr. Hershberger will be entitled to an amount equal to the sum of his annual base salary payable in 12 equal monthly installments beginning on the termination date.
+Under his agreement, Mr. Wang was initially granted an annual salary of not less than \$275,000 and is eligible to participate in the LTIP in accordance with its terms.
+Mr. Wang received 10,000 SARs in connection with the agreement which vest in increments of 20%, 20%, 20%, and 40% on each of the anniversary dates of the grant.
+In the event that the we determine not to extend Mr. Wang's agreement, terminate Mr. Wang's employment without cause (as defined in his agreement) or Mr. Wang terminates his employment for good reason (as defined in the agreement), Mr. Wang will be entitled to an amount equal to the sum of his annual base salary payable in 12 equal monthly installments beginning on the termination date, provided that Mr. Wang executes a general release in our favor.
 "Good reason" includes certain changes in responsibilities or duties, reductions in salary or a material reduction in benefits or a material breach by the Company of the agreement that remains uncured following notice of the breach.
-Mr. Hershberger is subject to non-competition, non-disparagement and non-solicitation covenants that expire two years following termination of his employment and to customary confidentiality obligations.
-On each annual anniversary of the effective date of Mr. Hershberger's employment agreement, Mr. Hershberger will be eligible for an equity grant under the LTIP equal to 50% of his salary then in effect as follows: 1/3 of such grant in Restricted Shares and 2/3 of such grant in SARs.
-These grants, if awarded would vest in increments of 25%, 25%, and 50% on the anniversary dates of the grant.
+Mr. Wang is subject to non-competition, non-disparagement and non-solicitation covenants that expire two years following termination of his employment and to customary confidentiality obligations.